NethServer/docs/administrator-manual/en/mail2.rst

 From POP3 connector module
 --------------------------

-When upgrading to **Email 2**, the POP3 connector settings of each account regarding :guilabel:`Check messages for SPAM` and :guilabel:`Check messages for virus` options are ignored and overridden by the new :guilabel:`Scan messages with email filter`.
+When upgrading, the POP3 connector settings of each account regarding :guilabel:`Check messages for SPAM` and :guilabel:`Check messages for virus` options are ignored and overridden by the new :guilabel:`Scan messages with email filter`.